punit-0522/mcino-final-project/README.md

 # Simple Interest Calculator

-This project is a basic Bash script that calculates simple interest.
+This project is a simple Bash script that calculates simple interest based on user input.

-## Features
+## Description
-- Takes user input for:
+The script asks the user to enter:
 - Principal amount
 - Rate of interest
 - Time period

-- Calculates simple interest
+Then it calculates the simple interest using the formula:

-## Formula Used
-Simple Interest = (Principal * Rate * Time) / 100
+Simple Interest = (Principal × Rate × Time) / 100

+## How to Run

+1. Open terminal
+2. Run the script:
+   bash simple-interest.sh
+3. Enter the values when prompted

+## Files Included
+- simple-interest.sh : Bash script for calculation

 ## Author
 Punit Jaiswal